ngsanluk/pdp-python-inter/README.md

    ![Github Download](./images/github-download.png)

 2. Unzip the project source codes

+   In windows, double-clicking a zip file will only give a preview of contents in a zip file.
+Make sure you extract/zip the contents from the zip file before you move on to the next step.

 3. Open command line interface

 - For Windows, open **Apps -> Anaconda -> Anaconda PowerShell Prompt**
   ![PowerShell](./images/anaconda-powershell.png)
-- For Mac, open **Terminal** (you can use Spotlight to search Terminal app)
+- For Mac, open **Terminal** app (you can use Spotlight to search Terminal app)
   ![Mac Terminal](./images/mac-terminal.png)

-4. In the command line interface, type the following command to verify your anaconda installation
+4. In the command line interface (Windows or Mac), type the following command to verify your anaconda installation

    ```
    python --version